What is Joint Preservation and Cartilage Restoration?

 Shoulder osteoarthritis is a common condition caused by degeneration of the cartilage that lines the ends of the bones, responsible for providing a pain-free, smooth gliding surface for the bones.
 Osteoarthritis can occur from natural wear and tear of the joint with aging or from a previous injury that altered the mechanics of the joint.
 The mechanical changes are often accompanied by biologic degenerative changes that may not be reversible.
-Since osteoarthritis cannot be cured, Dr. Matthew Provencher, orthopedic shoulder surgeon and sports medicine specialist, is proud to offer patients in the greater Vail, Aspen and Denver, Colorado communities a number of joint preservation and cartilage restoration techniques designed to return function to the shoulder, while alleviating pain, without shoulder replacement surgery.
+Since osteoarthritis cannot be cured, Dr. Matthew Provencher, orthopedic shoulder surgeon, offers patients in the Vail, Aspen, Colorado Springs and Denver, Colorado communities a number of joint preservation and cartilage restoration techniques designed to return function to the shoulder, while alleviating pain, without shoulder replacement surgery.

 Arthritis is a degenerative condition that cannot be reversed or cured, but there are a variety of non-surgical and surgical treatments recommended by Dr. Provencher to decrease the level of joint pain, stiffness and weakness.
 In mild arthritis cases, Dr. Provencher may prescribe rest, modified activities, anti-inflammatory medications (NSAIDs) and a physical therapy program aimed at strengthening the affected shoulder joint and returning full range of motion.